-Transactional work is done with limited context, treated as a task instead of one component of a larger plan.
+This is done with limited context, treated as a task instead of one component of a larger plan.
 It’s “one and done” work.
 Both parties wrap up, then move on to other things.
 There is no investment in a working relationship.
 It’s simply an exchange of money for goods or services.
 Brands often employ transactional work because…

 - Marketers are often hyper-focused on project-level ROI.

 - The proliferation of on-demand talent platforms makes it easy for brands to hire a variety of people to handle various aspects of marketing (e.g., copywriting, design, etc.).

-- Marketers are often more focused on getting projects done than getting projects done that can make a real difference to their brand and bottom line.
+- Marketers are often more focused on getting projects done than doing projects that can make a real difference to their brand and bottom line.

 Of course, not all transactional work is bad, but purely transactional relationships limit good work in several ways.